- 2

 - Dec

-One of the most iconic experiences in Murchison is the boat safari to the base of the falls.
-As you cruise upriver, passing pods of hippos, kingfishers, and grazing antelope, the roar of the falls grows louder with every bend.
-For those seeking a deeper adventure, a guided hike to the top of the falls offers dramatic views of the Nile’s powerful plunge—a truly humbling encounter with the river’s energy and grandeur.
+One of the park’s most iconic adventures is the boat safari up the Nile to the base of the falls.
+As you glide past hippos and colorful kingfishers, the roar of the water grows with every bend.
+For an even more dramatic view, a guided hike to the top of the falls reveals the Nile’s full power in a way that humbles and inspires.